Jordalsgrenda

 Jordalsgrenda is a small village in Sunndal Municipality in Møre og Romsdal county, Norway, with approximately 60 inhabitants.
 The place is located in a small valley along the west side of the Sunndalsfjorden on the highway that runs between the village of Sunndalsøra and the town of Molde.
-It is located about 8 km northwest of Øksendalsøra.
-The highway that runs through Jordalsgrenda has a long tunnel connecting it to Nesset Municipality to the north.
+It is located about 8 km northwest of Øksendal.
+The highway that runs through Jordalsgrenda has a long tunnel connecting it to Molde Municipality to the north.

 History

 The place has been populated since the Roman Iron Age, but tracks of human activity, which can be dated from 1000 BC, have been found in the mountains around the district.
 The district was desolated most of the late 14th century because of the Black Death.